Finding a tiny home to live in

 - Be prepared for having less.
 The entire philosophy of living in a tiny home revolves around having less, and only using what you need.
 You need to be aware of this if you really want to make the lifestyle work, so consider preparing by playing around with a minimalist lifestyle in your existing home, or even spending a few months living in a converted van as you travel.
 Not only will it be a fantastic holiday, but it will prepare you for living in small spaces, and being economical with your time, your possessions and your utilities.

 - Entertaining is not easy.
 Decide what you want your tiny home to be.
 If you travel a lot and it is just a place to come back to between travels, then entertaining may not be a priority for you.
 If you have many social events at your existing home, then you are in for a reality check.
 But you can design your tiny home to be just as effective as an entertaining space as any other home.
-Knowing this is what you want will help you in your designs, whether you do it yourself or through a designer or architect.
+Knowing this is what you want will help you in your designs, whether you do it yourself or through a designer or architect, and when choosing small furniture that is multi-functional.